mverboom/asker/Readme.md

 *Text to display*

 This is the text to display.
 Variable substitution is applied to the text.
+It is also possible to use HTML code in the text.

 **Example**